 This course is an exploration of the opportunities of teaching communication skills and knowledge through the use of workshops, seminars, lectures, demonstrations, exercises, and group interaction.
-Includes the principles of presentation, needs analysis, program design, intervention ethics, and pre- and post- testing.
-(Prerequisites: COM 101, 9 hours in communication, and permission of the instructor.)
+It includes the principles of presentation, needs analysis, program design, intervention ethics, and pre- and post- testing.